danielrueckert/danielrueckert.github.io/content/authors/SabineFranke/_index.md

 ---
 # Display name
-title: Sabine Frank
+title: Sabine Franke

 # Username (this should match the folder name)
 authors:
-- SabineFrank
+- SabineFranke

 # Is this the primary user of the site?
 superuser: false